reagento/dishka/docs/concepts.rst

         connection = request_container.get(Connection)  # REQUEST-scoped object
         config = request_container.get(Config)  # APP-scoped object

-Async container is working in the same manner, but you should use async context manager and await the result of get
+Async container works in the same manner, but you should use async context manager and await the result of ``.get``.

-Some containers are concurrently safe, others are not: it is configured when you call a context manager.
-For web applications it is good to have APP-scoped container thread/task-safe, but REQUEST-scoped containers do not it, and it is default behavior.
+Some containers are concurrently safe, others are not: this is configured when you call a context manager.
+For web applications, it is good to have APP-scoped container thread/task-safe, but REQUEST-scoped containers do not require it, and this is the default behavior.

 :ref:`Read more about container API<container>`